ludviglundgren/qbittorrent-cli/README.md

   qbt torrent remove [flags]

 Flags:
       --all              Removes all torrents
-      --delete-files   Also delete downloaded files from torrent(s) --dry-run        Display what would be done without actually doing it --hashes         Provided arguments will be read as torrent hashes -h, --help           help for remove
+      --delete-files     Also delete downloaded files from torrent(s) --dry-run          Display what would be done without actually doing it --hashes strings   Add hashes as comma separated list -h, --help             help for remove
-      --names          Provided arguments will be read as torrent names --paused         Removes all paused torrents
+      --paused           Removes all paused torrents

 Global Flags:
       --config string   config file (default is $HOME/.config/qbt/.qbt.toml)